tom-seddon/VSScripts/README.md

 You can write scripts in any language.
 Just set up the stdin, stdout and stderr options as appropriate for its behaviour.

+(If you're running a file that relies on a custom file type to do its thing, you may get the Windows "Choose which program you want to run this file" dialog - which you should deal with as you see fit.
+I don't know what rules govern this dialog's appearance, but I've had it when trying to run Python files.
+And I clicked the "Always use this program" box so I'd never have to see it again.)

 There are a few pieces of information supplied via environment
 variables: